Hippocampus: Role in memory

 Damage to the hippocampus does not affect some types of memory, such as the ability to learn new skills (playing a musical instrument or solving certain types of puzzles, for example).
-This fact suggests that such abilities depend on different types of memory (procedural memory) and different brain regions.
-Furthermore, amnesic patients frequently show "implicit" memory for experiences even in the absence of conscious knowledge.
+This fact suggests that such abilities depend on different types of memory such as procedural memory in implicit memory function, implicating different brain regions.
+Furthermore, amnesic patients frequently show implicit memory for experiences even in the absence of conscious knowledge.
 For example, patients asked to guess which of two faces they have seen most recently may give the correct answer most of the time in spite of stating that they have never seen either of the faces before.
 Some researchers distinguish between conscious recollection, which depends on the hippocampus, and familiarity, which depends on portions of the medial temporal lobe.
+A study claims to have confirmed that the hippocampus is not associated with implicit memory.
+But other sources say the question is still up for debate (as of 2024).

 When rats are exposed to an intense learning event, they may retain a life-long memory of the event even after a single training session.
 The memory of such an event appears to be first stored in the hippocampus, but this storage is transient.
 Much of the long-term storage of the memory seems to take place in the anterior cingulate cortex.
 When such an intense learning event was experimentally applied, more than 5,000 differently methylated DNA regions appeared in the hippocampus neuronal genome of the rats at one hour and at 24 hours after training.
 These alterations in methylation pattern occurred at many genes that were down-regulated, often due to the formation of new 5-methylcytosine sites in CpG rich regions of the genome.
 Furthermore, many other genes were upregulated, likely often due to the removal of methyl groups from previously existing 5-methylcytosines (5mCs) in DNA.
-Demethylation of 5mC can be carried out by several proteins acting in concert, including TET enzymes as well as enzymes of the DNA base excision repair pathway (see Epigenetics in learning and memory).
+Demethylation of 5mC can be carried out by several proteins acting in concert, including TET enzymes as well as enzymes of the DNA base excision repair pathway.